paulrouget/firefox-jsterm/README.md

 ## Installation

 Drag’n’drop .xpi on your Firefox.
-The addon uses APIs available only in Firefox 20+.

 If you prefer stable versions, you can
 [install the addon from addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/javascript-terminal/).